typelevel/scala/README.md

 Topics specific to Typelevel Scala are discussed on its [gitter channel][tls-gitter].
 Scala compiler development is discussed on the [scala/contributors gitter channel][lbs-gitter].

-People are expected to follow the [Typelevel Code of Conduct][coc] when discussing Typelevel Scala on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Scala Code of Conduct][coc] when discussing Typelevel Scala on the Github page, Gitter channel, or other venues.

 We hope that our community will be respectful, helpful, and kind.
 If you find yourself embroiled in a situation that